With respect to sensors, an NPN device is one that can switch the negative side of the

 circuit, while a PNP device switches the positive side.

-The sensor emits a magnetic field and detects metallic objects when they move into the field
+ranges.
+The sensor emits a magnetic field and detects metallic objects when they move

-without the need for contact.
-This sensor suits both normally open, and normally closed applications.
+into the field without the need for contact.
+This sensor suits both normally open, and

 Advantages of inductive proximity sensors include insensitivity to water, oil, dirt, non-metallic

 particles, surface finish, and the ability to withstand high shock and vibration environments.

 Because the sensor does not require physical contact it is particularly useful for applications